4 Smoky Mountain Waterfalls You Absolutely Need to See

-So you love hiking to Smoky Mountain waterfalls, but you are also looking for another water activity in the Smoky Mountains.
-Well, white water rafting may be exactly what you are looking for.
+These Smoky Mountain waterfalls are definitely sights you’ll want to see.
+Wondering what else you should do while you’re in the Smokies?
 Check out our Smoky Mountain white water rafting trips to learn more about rafting on the Pigeon River.